jsafe00/address-coordinates/README.md

 Pure html and js page that gets the latitude and longitude of an address using leaflet.
+No google api key needed